sparsh-007/sparshfoliov2/content/about/index.md

 title: 'About Me'
 avatar: 'me.jpg'
 skills:
+  - Java
-  - Java Enterprise
+  - Java Script
-  - Spring MVC & Maven
+  - Html CSS
+  - React
-  - Jenkins (CI/CD)
+  - Swift
-  - Kafka & Couchbase
+  - SwiftUI
-  - JUnit & TestNG
+  - C++
-  - IntelliJ Idea
+  - Data Structures
-  - Golang
+  - Figma
-  - Python
+  - UI UX
 ---

 Hello!
-Interestingly, I got introduced to programming in my freshman year at [Birla Institute Of Technology,  Mesra](https://www.bitmesra.ac.in/) where I completed my Bachelors in Computer Science and Engineering (2016-2020) with [86.3% aggregate](https://drive.google.com/file/d/1G4UBPBP0mvWZLRdkF_EcpmKKGp7_OA8U/view?usp=sharing).
+Interestingly, I got introduced to programming in my freshman year at [KIET Group Of Institutions]() where I am pursuing my Bachelors in Electronics and Communication Engineering (2019-2023) with [80% aggregate]().

-I'm currently working as a developer for **Bell Canada** in the Amdocs Digital Delivery unit.
-My responsibilty includes Java/Spring based microservices development & testing.

-I'm also an [Innovation Agent](https://drive.google.com/file/d/117KS9QnDrcg7dllcAzGz_b7qQPgR3pGs/view?usp=sharing) fostering the culture of creativity and innovation at Amdocs, India.

-I have been awarded as Winner in [Innovation Nugget](https://drive.google.com/file/d/1PzTZkXlQV9ldZxqmBbbO94uIqrhSwvcq/view?usp=sharing), Creativity Jam, [Design Thinking Hackathon](https://drive.google.com/file/d/1hXCATvKwzHCvctHtElsqFg5YIqabz22O/view?usp=sharing) and Runners-Up in [Project ICE Fair](https://drive.google.com/file/d/1exB19OoQ5dzU2mg4qbdkNutA25TGBWV3/view?usp=sharing) by Amdocs.
+I have worked as a  front end developer adn UI UX designer for **Newton School** .
+My responsibilty includes building UI for website and mainting and making changed in the website.

+I'm also an active member of [TEDxKIET](https://www.tedxkiet.site)which is a official **TED** approved club.I work as a team Lead fro Graphic Designing and Marketing.

 Here is a list of the technologies that I'm familiar with!